CahootsMalone/interstate-76-stuff/file-format-vehicle-list.md

     * Edge cases:
         * If set to a value that exceeds the total variant count, the last variant is repeated to fill the variant selection list.
         * If set to zero, the variant selection list is empty.
-        * In both cases, the total variant count is updated to match.
+        * In both cases, the total variant count is updated to match the next time the game is run.

 ## Special Vehicles